Vatrix0/vatrix/README.md

 # Welcome to My Profile! 👋

-Hi, I'm **[Your Name]**, a passionate .NET developer and enthusiastic learner in software development and system building.
+Hi, I'm **[Mamdouh Nady]**, a passionate .NET developer and enthusiastic learner in software development and system building.
 I'm on a journey to expand my skills and create effective solutions.
 Here, you'll find projects I've worked on, the knowledge I've gained, and some of my favorite programming tools. 🚀

 ![Profile Views](https://komarev.com/ghpvc/?username=YourUsername&label=Profile%20views&color=0e75b6&style=flat)